 Special Education Law Office in Massachusetts

 Understanding all of the special education terms and procedures under federal and state law can be overwhelming.
 If you have questions for our education law office in Massachusetts, about your child’s rights to special education services, please contact us.
-The attorneys at Sankey Law, a special education law office in Massachusetts, understand the steps that are necessary to get your child the free appropriate public education he or she is legally entitled to receive and would be delighted to assist you.
+The attorneys at Sankey, Meinelt & Fisher, LLP, a special education law office in Massachusetts, understand the steps necessary to get your child the free appropriate public education he or she is legally entitled to receive and would be delighted to assist you.